huahaiy/talks/conj2018/PITCHME.md

 @ul[](false)
 - Symbolic system as the bones
 - Data-driven component as the flesh
-- Done in a Clojure DSL
+- Done in a Clojure DSL, REP
 @ulend
 @snapend